umagol/Angstorage/README.md

         npm install angstorage --save

-This commond use for adding package in your project `--save` is use to add this package info in your package.josn file
+This commond use for adding package in your project `--save` is use to add this package info in your package.json file

 ## Import